On Rademacher Complexity-based Generalization Bounds for Deep Learning: Introduction

 \section{Introduction}

 Deep models are typically heavily over-parametrized, while they still achieve good generalization performance.
 Despite the widespread use of neural networks in biotechnology, finance, health science, and business, just to name a selected few, the problem of understanding deep learning theoretically remains relatively under-explored.
 In 2002, Koltchinskii and Panchenko \citep{Koltchinskii2002} proposed new probabilistic upper bounds on generalization error of the combination of many complex classifiers such as deep neural networks.
 These bounds were developed based on the general results of the theory of Gaussian, Rademacher, and empirical processes in terms of general functions of the margins, satisfying a Lipschitz condition.
-Based on Koltchinskii and Panchenko approach and a development of new symmetrization inequalities in high-dimensional probability for Markov chains, we recently proposed some upper bounds on generalization errors for deep neural networks with Markov or hidden Markov datasets \cite{Truong2022DL}.
 However, bounding Rademacher complexity for deep learning remains a challenging task.
-In this work, we provide some new upper bounds on Rademacher complexity in deep learning.
-In addition, we show that Koltchinskii and Panchenko's bound (2002) can be improved for some classes of deep learning coefficients by an application of McDiamid's inequality.
+In this work, we present new upper bounds on the Rademacher complexity in deep learning, which differ from previous studies in how they depend on the norms of the weight matrices.
+Furthermore, we demonstrate that our bounds are non-vacuous for CNNs with a wide range of activation functions.